Projections of Orbital Measures and Quantum Marginal Problems: Introduction

 In this paper, we study extensions of the above quantum marginal problems in terms of random matrices.
 In the case of two distinguishable particles, we ask: given a uniform random $mn$-by-$mn$ Hermitian matrix $M$ with spectrum $\lambda$, what is the joint probability distribution of the spectra of $\pi_1(M)$ and $\pi_2(M)$?
 This question can be regarded as a quantitative refinement of the original quantum marginal problem.
 Whereas the original problem only asks whether any $M$ with the given marginal spectra $(\mu, \nu)$ exists, here we want to know -- in a loose sense -- how many such $M$ there are.
 That is, we now want a complete description of the distribution of $(\mu, \nu)$, while the original problem only asks about the support of this distribution.
 Similarly, for systems of bosons or fermions, we ask: given a uniform random self-adjoint operator on $\mathrm{Sym}^k \C^n$ or $\wedge^k \C^n$ with fixed eigenvalues, what is the probability distribution of the spectrum of a single-particle marginal?
 Each of these problems can be framed in terms of projections of adjoint orbits of a compact Lie group.

-The systematic study of such quantitative, or randomized, quantum marginal problems was initiated by Christandl, Doran, Kousidis and Walter \cite{CDKW} using techniques from symplectic geometry.
+This randomized version of the problem is a natural question from the point of view of quantum statistical mechanics, where numerous authors have investigated the properties of random quantum states that are ``typical'' in the sense of being uniformly distributed conditional on certain information \cite{LloydPagels, SZ1, SZ2, SZ3, BHKRV}.
+The systematic study of randomized quantum marginal problems was initiated by Christandl, Doran, Kousidis and Walter \cite{CDKW} using techniques from symplectic geometry.
 In particular, they gave an efficient algorithm for computing the spectral distributions of quantum marginals for distinguishable particles, bosons, and fermions.
 While this represents a solution to the above problems in a computational sense, our understanding of this subject is still far from complete, and a number of unanswered questions remain.
 For example, from the perspective of random matrix theory, one would like to understand the asymptotic behavior of the spectral distributions as the dimension of the system or the number of particles tends to infinity.
 However, the known methods for computing the distributions do not appear to yield concrete formulae that could be used to approach such questions analytically.
 Accordingly, here we take a different, complementary approach to \cite{CDKW}, relying mainly on harmonic analysis.
 A further advantage of the analytic approach is that it can be used to study projections of group orbits in more general settings where the orbits do not carry a symplectic structure; see e.g.~\cite{CZ2}.
+In \cite{MatsMcS}, Matsumoto and the second author have developed a third distinct approach to randomized quantum marginal problems based on moment methods and Weingarten calculus.

 The contributions of the present work include integral formulae for the spectral distributions for the randomized quantum marginal problems for distinguishable particles, indistinguishable bosons, and indistinguishable fermions, as well as results on basic properties of these distributions, such as the degree of differentiability of their densities.
 We also relate the probability densities for distinguishable particles to Kronecker coefficients, i.e.~the tensor product multiplicities for irreducible representations of the symmetric group.
 It is well known that these probability densities are asymptotically related to Kronecker coefficients in the semiclassical limit, but here we record an exact (non-asymptotic) relation, which follows from a box spline convolution identity due to De Concini, Procesi and Vergne \cite{DPV}.